auperatech/VMSS2.0/tutorial/K260_Kria_SOM/README.md

 - Remove the nodes `box_visualizer` (content lines [43-78](./assets/rtsp_persondetect_rtsp.pbtxt#L43-L78))and `video_sink` (content lines [80-96](./assets/rtsp_persondetect_rtsp.pbtxt#L80-L96)), as the `video_sink` node only accepts NV12 formatted frames, which the USB camera cannot produce at this time

 That's it!
 With the adjustments made, your pipeline is now prepared to accept video input straight from a USB camera.
+The `video_source` calculator will now look for and attempt to connect to a webcam device on `/dev/video0` on the SOM.
 After making sure you have a USB camera setup ready, execute the pipeline again and watch the results in your video player:
 ```
 avaser -c rtsp_persondetect_rtsp.pbtxt
 ```